 This easy homemade marzipan recipe contains only 3 ingredients and takes 5 minutes to make!
-The recipe is vegan (no egg whites), naturally gluten-free, and refined sugar-free.
-This recipe is a mixture between traditional marzipan and almond paste.
+It’s vegan (no egg whites), naturally gluten-free, and refined sugar-free.

 For this recipe I use erythritol.
 With an electric coffee/spice grinder I make powdered erythritol.